Archives West Finding Aid

 Content DescriptionReturn to Top

-The collection includes a small amount of original correspondence from and to Lane; drafts and research materials for a biography by the Federal Writers' Project, circa 1940; news clippings about Lane, primarily relating to his death; and writings and notes by Lane's daughter Nina Lane McBride, who was active in the Socialist Party around 1912-1920.
+This collection consists of papers of and relating to Harry Lane.
+The materials include a small amount of original correspondence from and to Lane, as well as copies of correspondence held at the University of Oregon Special Collections and University Archives; drafts and research materials for a biography by the Federal Writers' Project, circa 1940; and news clippings about Lane, primarily relating to his death.
 Among the original correspondence are two letters from William ("Big Bill") Haywood, head of the International Workers of the World.
+The collection also includes political writings and notes by Harry Lane's daughter Nina Lane McBride (later Nina Lane Faubion), who was active in the Socialist Party around 1912-1920.

 Use of the CollectionReturn to Top